 Dr. Shield continues to strive for excellence in veterinary medicine.
 He prides himself on treating clients as family and every patient as if they were his own pet.

-Dr. Jana Zapalac (picture to come soon)grew up in Needville, Texas and graduated from Needville High School in 1998.
-She received a Bachelors of Science degree in Poultry Science from Texas A&M University in 2002.
-During her years in Veterinary School, she did externships a the 6666s Ranch, Anglesy Equine Hospital in Kildare, Ireland, and Ngongoni Private Game Lodge in Nelspruit, South Africa.
-In June of 2009, she graduated from Ross University School of Veterinary Medicine.
+Dr. Jana Zapalac grew up in Needville, Texas and graduated from Needville High School in 1998.
+She received a Bachelors of Science degree from Texas A&M University in 2002.
+During her years in veterinary school, she did externships at the 6666's Ranch, Anglesy Equine Hospital in Kildare, Ireland, and Ngongoni Private Game Lodge in Nelspruit, South Africa.
+In June of 23009, she graduated from Ross University School of Veterinary Medicine.